 The Dodd-Frank Act is also known as the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 This law places regulation of the financial industry in the hands of the government.
 The legislation is designed to prevent another significant financial crisis by creating regulatory processes that focus on transparency of financial information and making executive accountable for irregularities.

 An incident in which sensitive data, regulated information, trade secrets, or intellectual property has been exposed to people that are not authorized to see it.
 This may be due to illegal activity or accidental or inadvertent release of sensitive data outside of the control of the organization.

-The Health Information Technology for Economic and Clinical Health Act (HITECH Act) is the legislation that was created to encourage the adoption of electronic health records (EHR) in the United States.
-HITECH is part of the American Recovery and Reinvestment Act of 2009 (ARRA).
+The Health Information Technology for Economic and Clinical Health Act is the legislation that was created to encourage the adoption of electronic health records (EHR) in the United States.
+HITECH is a component of the American Recovery and Reinvestment Act of 2009 (ARRA).